-Make sure you installed the proper printer drivers as shown in the instructions that came with the printer.
+Make sure you installed the proper printer drivers as shown in "Setting up a printer" on page 82 or in the instructions that came with the printer.

 You may have connected the printer while the computer is on.
 Disable Sleep mode, turn off the computer, and turn off the printer.
 Turn the printer back on, make sure it is online, and then turn the computer back on.